 When it comes to the Dutch presence in South America, most people will probably only think of Suriname.
 However, Dutch influence extended further in the past.
 For example, there was a brief period in the second quarter of the seventeenth century in which the Republic managed to expel the Portuguese rulers from northeastern Brazil.
-But the colonies of Berbice, Demerara and Essequibo - located next to Suriname - along the coastal strip between the mouth of the Amazon in Brazil and the Orinoco in present-day Venezuela - were also in the hands of the Republic until the end of the eighteenth century.
-At the beginning of the seventeenth century, in the - then - four colonies, there was mainly small, often temporary, trading factories, although Suriname was already somewhat more developed and there was also regular fighting.
+But until the end of the eighteenth century the colonies of Berbice, Demerara and Essequibo - located next to Suriname - along the coastal strip between the mouth of the Amazon in Brazil and the Orinoco in present-day Venezuela - were also in the hands of the Dutch Republic.
+At the beginning of the seventeenth century, in the - then - four colonies, there were mainly small, often temporary, trading factories, although Suriname was already somewhat more developed and there was also regular disturbances.

 The oldest Dutch settlement in Suriname dates from 1613 on the Corantijn, the river on the current border of Suriname and Guyana.
 In 1614 the fort was set on fire by Spanish troops and some fifty Dutchmen were burned alive.
 On the Surrenant, the present day Suriname river, was the Purmerbo trading post, established in 1613 as an Amsterdam trading post, on the spot where Fort Zeelandia would be situated.
 In 1644 a group of some sixty French settled there and built a small wooden fort.
 They left again because of malaria and attacks by Natives and in 1650 the place was taken by the Briton William Byam.
 He named the fort after his client: Willoughby.
 After the conquest in 1667 by Abraham Crijnssen, this post would grow into the city of Paramaribo.
 The fort was renamed Fort Zeelandia by Crijnssen, after his own frigate.